vladzcloudius/java-driver/CONTRIBUTING.md

 pip3 install https://github.com/scylladb/scylla-ccm/archive/master.zip
 ```

+The SSL tests use `libssl.1.0.0.so`.
+Before starting the tests, make sure it is installed on your system
+(`compat-openssl10` on Fedora and `libssl1.0.0` on Ubuntu, `xenial-security` repository source).

 Two Maven properties control its execution:

 - `cassandra.version`: the Cassandra version.
 This has a default value in the root POM,